JesperIRL/Wallpapers/README.md

 The first version (GameBackdrop) was built around Super Mario Level 1, but I had to shrink it to fit the screen so it didn't look great.
 I was then asked to do a version without the Nintendo references so I did GameBackdropGiana.
 Since the Giana Sisters level 1 map is shorter it almost fit completely in 1920 pixels, so I could do this one pixel perfect.

+I have mainly continued to work on the Giana Sisters based backdrop and focus on Amiga and C64 games.

 Includes Gimp project file.